kathesch/JuliaTutorial.jl/docs/src/index.md

     Memory estimate: 497.41 KiB, allocs estimate: 21325.
     ```

+    There are many other important benchmarking macros in Base Julia.
+By far the most commonly used in writing performant code (at least for me) is `@code_warntype` which tells you what data types the compiler thinks your code is using.
+If the compiler can't tell (which is the usual situation with python and most other dynamically typed languages), your code will suffer steep performance penalties, and be "type unstable".
+If you are wanting to improve code performance, and can't think of anything obvious to do, I recommend to put `@code_warntype` in front of a function call and tweak your code until all the red writing writing from it goes away.

+    Other neat benchmarking macros are `@code_native` and `@code_llvm` which show what your code looks like as it is "lowered" into llvm and then assembly language.
+Not usually that useful, but very interesting!

 ### For loops

 Most programming languages have constructions called "for loops" which allow execution of code repeatedly.

 In Julia the typical syntax is `for i in Iterators...end`.
 Note "white space" is not as important in Julia as it is in python `for i in 1:5 end` is a valid loop in Julia.
 This is the fastest and most flexible way of making a for loop and is therefore the most commonly used for writing numerical methods.

-`i` is the index variable and takes on the value of every element in "Iterator".
+`i` is the index variable (can be any other letter(s)) and takes on the value of every element in "Iterator".
 Iterators are any data structure with many elements and an a ordering such as arrays, strings, and ranges.
 Here `1:5` is of type `Range`.
 We could also specify `1:2:5` to count by 2's or `range(0,2pi,length=5)` to go from 0 to 2pi in 5 steps.

 ```@example 1
 for i in 1:5